idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

            link=False

 - `Newton` - Newton method: Both Jacobian and preconditioning matrices are $A$.
- This option is added for the consistency between the nonlinear system and the nonlinear eigensystem.
+ This option is added for consistency between the nonlinear system and the nonlinear eigensystem.
 Since this option does not account for the derivative of eigenvalue with respective to the eigenvector, this option is not efficient.
  Users should not use it in general.